Schedule & Calendar

 The safety of each and every student is of upmost importance to us at Little Farmers Preschool.
 Since they will be going onto our working farm each class period we have several safety procedures in place.
 Before each class the areas the children will be entering is examined to ensure there are no safety risks for the children.
 We also ask the children to always hold onto the handles on the safety rope as we are walking around the farm, unless the teacher tells them otherwise (when we are planting, harvesting or other similar activities that wouldn’t be possible while holding a rope).
 Please remind your child not to climb on any of the farm’s equipment or hay stacks.

-Tuition is $115 per month.
 Tuition is due the 5th of the month.
-If it is not paid on time a $15 late fee will be added.
-Make checks payable to Little Farmers Preschool.
-There will be a $25 returned check fee.
+A $15 late fee is charged for all late payments.
+Make checks payable to Petersen Farm Preschool.
+There is a $25 returned check fee.

 Food and Allergies